BCT Nearly New Sale - Information for sellers

 • Your number allocator will have advised you when goods are to be dropped off, please be on time and advise her if you will not be coming.

 • Remember there is a limit of 50 items per number, contact your number allocator if you require an additional number.
-If you submit more than 50 items on one seller number, some goods may be rejected from the sale without notice and a penalty of €10 may be charged.
+If you submit more than 50 items on one seller number, some goods will be randomly rejected from the sale without notice and a penalty of €25 will be charged.

-• Maximum of ONE (1) numbers (equal 50 items) per household (Limited due to Venue Size).
+• Maximum of TWO (2) numbers (equal 100 items) per household.

-• Please deliver goods sorted, in bags or boxes into the following categories: - Clothes: 0-3 M, 3-6M, 6-12M, 12-24M, 2/3 years, 4/5/6 years, 7-9 years and 9-12 years, Maternity. - Other goods: Toys, Books, Equipment, Multimedia
+• Please deliver goods sorted, in bags or boxes into the following categories: - Clothes: 0-3 M, 3-6M, 6-12M, 12-24M, 2/3 years, 4/5/6 years, 7/8/9 years, 10/11-12 years. - Other goods: Toys and games, Equipment

 How do I print and use the labels?

-Label
+Label donation label

 • On the label, there is a barcode, your seller number (in this case, 0100), the price, and number of parts, the category (clothing – 0-3 month, equipment, maternity, etc.) and a clear description.
-The description is not optional, it is to prevent labels being lost and placed on incorrect items.
+The description is required, it is to prevent labels being lost and placed on incorrect items.

 • If you wish to print on sticky labels, you may use A4 size label and then cut it or the standard 24 labels to an A4 sheet (70mmx36mm).
-You can also simply print them out, fill the information in, and attach it by sewing it or safety pin.
+You can also simply print them on paper, fill the information in, and attach it by sewing it or safety pin.
 There is a small margin on the left hand side of the label for this purpose.

 • DO NOT use the quick print option on your printer as your label will not scan.
 Use only white paper (no color) and do not pierce, damage or cover the bar code in any way.